nitin8200/Spotify_Clone/README.md

 .
 This clone use only HTMl and CSS
 # How to use
 .
+First you have to save all images and 'spotify clone.html file' and 'spotify.css file' in the same folder.
-To view the clone you can open the index.html file in your browser.
+.
+Now you can open the spotify clone.html in your browser to see the project.